StellarForager/FFmpeg/README.md

 # Xdcheckin-FFmpeg
-Scripts to build minimal FFmpeg with h.264 for Xdcheckin.
+Minimal FFmpeg with h.264 for Xdcheckin.

 ## Build Status